SAP-archive/teched2021-DAT262/exercises/ex5/README.md

 ![](images/edges.png)

 The last thing we need to do is to create a so-called graph workspace.
-You can think of it as a kind of view which tells the HANA graph engine where the data is - we just point to the two tables we created above: "ROUTE_NETWORK_EDGES" and "ROUTE_NETWORK_VERTICES".
+You can think of it as a kind of view which tells the HANA graph engine where the data is - we just point to the two tables we created above: `ROUTE_NETWORK_EDGES` and `ROUTE_NETWORK_VERTICES`.

 ````SQL
 -- Create a graph workspace